 Verizon 5G phones

 Given Verizon’s status as one of the best phone carriers, if there’s a 5G phone available, you’ll likely find it at Big Red.
-That includes 5G-capable flagships from Samsung, and presumably, when the 5G-ready iPhone 12 models arrive later this year, they’ll land at Verizon, too.
+That includes 5G-capable flagships from Samsung, with the 5G-ready iPhone 12 available from Verizon.
+The Galaxy S21 lineup is headed there, too.

 Verizon has even lined up a few exclusives for 5G phones.
-It’s the only place you can get the Motorola Edge Plus, a $999 flagship phone from Motorola.
-Verizon also sells phones in the Moto Z series — add the Moto 5G Mod to the back of a Moto Z4 or Moto Z3, and you’ll be able to hop on Verizon’s 5G network as well.
+It’s the only place you can get the Motorola Edge Plus, a $999 flagship phone from Motorola as well as the $399 TCL 10 5G UW, one of the cheaper 5G phones.

 Verizon 5G plans and costs